Newsletters and Announcements

 By Matthew Elfstrand ‘17, Gender and Sexuality Center Associate

-On October 15th, the Gender and Sexuality Center (GSC) and the Out After Carleton (OAC) Board co-hosted a reception marking the 15th anniversary of the GSC as part of Carleton’s sesquicentennial celebration.
-There was a half an hour of socializing, attended by approximately 75 alumni, staff, students and parents, and a timeline of the last few decades of Carleton’s history in which people could write in events important for LGBTQA+ people at Carleton.
-This was followed by an hour-long panel of alumni who reminisced about the work that was done to start OAC and the work OAC did in collaboration with students, faculty, and staff to dialogue with the administration on the need for a staff member who would act as a campus resource for LGBTQA+ students.
-The panel also included a GSCA and a recent graduate who was a GSCA during their time at Carleton who discussed the current work that the GSC does to improve student life at Carleton.
+On October 15th, the Gender and Sexuality Center (GSC) and Out After Carleton (OAC) co-hosted a celebration marking the 15th anniversary of the GSC as part of Carleton’s sesquicentennial celebration.
+A panel featuring Joan Higinbotham '66, Carleton Chaplain Carolyn Fure-Slocum '82, Matt Fikse-Verkerk '87, Will Sheffer '15, and Liv Phillips '18 shared the work that was done to start OAC and the collaboration between OAC, students, faculty, and staff to present the need for a professional staff campus resource for LGBTQA+ students.
+75 alumni, staff, students and parents attended the reception and panel.
+They reminisced about Carleton before there was a GSC and discussed the current work the GSC does to improve student life at Carleton.

-The event drew connections between past struggles around gender and sexuality identities, the breadth of experiences of LGBTQA+ people at Carleton, and the disposition to build on this foundation of experiences and advocacy to continue to make Carleton a more healthy and nurturing environment for people of all gender and sexuality identities.
-The event brought up many calls for advocacy, with people sharing a variety of visions for what the GSC and OAC could do in the future to advance social justice causes.
-This event was a great opportunity for students, alumni, and staff to come together to discuss specific issues and pose questions on what is significant to each of us as we work to foster relationships across generations of LGBTQA+ Carls.
+This event drew connections between past struggles around gender and sexuality identities, the breadth of experiences of LGBTQA+ people at Carleton, and the disposition to build on this foundation of experiences and advocacy to continue to make Carleton a more healthy and nurturing environment for people of all gender and sexuality identities.
+A variety of calls to action and visions were shared for what the GSC and OAC could do in the future to advance social justice causes.
+This event provided an opportunity for students, alumni, and staff to come together to discuss specific issues and pose questions on what is significant to each of us as we work to foster relationships across generations of LGBTQA+ Carls.

 By Matthew Elfstrand ‘17 and Liv Phillips ‘18, GSCAs

-In the past, Carleton has celebrated National Coming Out Day, which takes place on October 11 each year, with a week of programming around issues of identity and have made efforts to create spaces where students, faculty, and staff could share their experiences around realizing their sexuality/gender and coming out of the closet.
-Recently, we’ve reexamined this programming due to concerns about pushing a singular narrative and how it could end up pressuring people to come out, or make them feel as though they should be ashamed if they can’t or don’t want to do so.
-In doing so, we’ve chosen to drop the previous name of “National Coming Out Week” in favor of the name “Telling Our Journeys.”
+In the past, Carleton has celebrated National Coming Out Day, which takes place on October 11 each year, with a week of programming around issues of identity.
+In addition spaces were created where students, faculty, and staff could share their experiences around realizing their sexuality/gender and coming out of the closet.
+Recently, the GSC reexamined this programming due to concerns about pushing a singular narrative or make some feel as though they should be ashamed if they can’t or don’t want to "come out".
+This reflection led the GSC to drop the title “National Coming Out Week” in favor of the name “Telling Our Journeys.”

 This year, the staff of the Gender and Sexuality Center has made it one of our goals to be more self-reflective and to ensure that we are doing our absolute best to represent the very diverse community that the GSC serves.
 Over the summer, GSC staff read and discussed a book titled decolonizing trans/gender 101 by b.
 Binaohan in order to challenge our own preconceptions and better understand the ways in which our approach to gender and sexuality education can be influenced by the very same harmful and oppressive structures that we are trying to subvert.
 In the book, there is a discussion of the ways in which coming out of the closet is normalized in LGBTQA+ spaces and how the decision to come out might not be a safe or healthy choice for all members of our community.
 Even in cases where safety is not a concern, some members of our community simply don’t feel the need or desire to come out, or to view disclosure of their identity as a salient part of their life journey.